C-J-logoTHE CORRUPTION OF THE SOUTH AFRICAN JUDICIARY

 Testing the integrity of the JSC's patently false alleged finding that Brink hadn't provided the JCC with evidence to found a prima facie case against Mlambo JP, and of its alleged decision to reject the JCC appeal committee's contrary findings and recomendation, Brink filed a searching request for JSC records under the Promotion of Access to Information Act on 1 July 2024.

 The JSC's response two months later revealed what a farcial, utterly lawless abortion its proceedings were when the matter was discussed.
-The proceedings and decision are headed for judicial review and setting aside.

 To his credit, the transcript shows that (a) Raymond Zondo CJ very properly urged and later voted, along with two other unidentified commissioners, for the adjournment of the matter to afford Brink an opportunity to address the masses of new evidence, including many documents, that Mlambo JP grossly irregularly and very prejudicially wove, unsworn, into his fantastically dishonest 223-page submissions; but (b) Zondo CJ and those two other commissioners were outvoted nine to three, despite his explicit warning to his fellow commisioners that in such an event Brink would surely take the the whole unlawful shambles on judicial review and that the JSC's decision would be overturned, like so many others in the past.
+(Nope, other strategic plans instead.)

 But Zondo CJ was less concerned about defending Brink's right to natural justice in the decision of the matter (by observing the audi alteram partem rule) than to protect his, his fellow judges', and his JSC's reputation -- as witness the manner in which at the Judges Conference in December 2023 he rushed to defend Mlambo JP and rubbish Brink's corruption complaints against him, in the news at the time, without having examined and assessed them, lying also that he'd never been provided with any evidence of Mlambo JP's judicial corruption, even as Brink had written multiple letters about his long unresolved judicial corruption complaints both to him and to former Chief Justice Mogoeng, who would have passed them down to him as then-JCC chairman to deal with.